Cadillac Escalade: Second generation (2001)

-In 2003, a year after their introduction, the GMT800-based Cadillac Escalade and Escalade EXT received an interior facelift, while the exterior design was left mostly unchanged.
+In 2003, a year after their introduction, the GMT800-based Escalade and Escalade EXT received an interior facelift, while the exterior design was left mostly unchanged.
 The audio system was upgraded to offer two different radio options: an AM/FM radio with cassette and single-disc CD players, or an AM/FM radio with a single-disc CD player and a touchscreen GPS navigation system (Radio Data System was also included with both radios).
 Both radio options included a separate six-disc, in-dash CD changer unit mounted in the lower portion of the instrument panel and controlled via the radio (the CD changer still featured numbered buttons for disc selection, as well as "Load" and "Eject" buttons).
 The Driver Information Center (DIC) was moved from a separate unit in the instrument panel to the odometer display screen in the instrument cluster, where the gauges were also revised with the larger odometer display screen.
 XM Satellite Radio became available, and the OnStar telematics system controls were relocated from the instrument panel to the electrochromic inside rearview mirror (ISRV).
 A rear-seat DVD entertainment system, which included two pairs of wireless headphones, and was produced by Panasonic, was also a new option for the 2003 model year.
 The instrument panel and steering wheel both featured updated designs (the steering wheel now also featured a remote audio system, OnStar, and speed cruise control buttons on the front of the wheel).
-The electrochromic inside rearview mirror (ISRV) now integrated the OnStar system controls in addition to the exterior (outside) temperature display and integrated directional compass.
+The electrochromic inside rearview mirror (ISRV) now integrates the OnStar system controls in addition to the exterior (outside) temperature display and integrated directional compass.
 The front and second and third-row seat designs were updated, and the Zebrano interior trim was replaced with Burlwood.
 The Escalade ESV (extended-length model) also debuted for the 2003 model year.
 Finally, the warning chimes now played through the front driver's door speaker, as opposed to a separately mounted chime module on 2002 models.